Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 > If you’re getting an image from the web, make sure that it is a
 > image CDN link and **not webpage itself**.
+> Best way to get the image CDN link from the web is to
+> right-click on the right and then select `Open image in new tab` option
+> from your browser.
 >

 {style="warning"}